-Assuming you are brewing a litre (34 Ounces) and sticking to a good coffee to water ratio of 1:8 you will need to use 125 grams (4.25 ounces).
+Assuming you are brewing a liter (34 Ounces) and sticking to a good coffee to water ratio of 1:8 you will need to use 125 grams (4.25 ounces).

 The next step is simple.
 Grind your beans to coarse grind size.
 As large as your grinder permits.
 You are looking for sea salt gravel like.

 Pour your water into a container, preferably a glass container with an airtight lid, and add your grounds.